Scottish Income tax

-They’ve now made full use of these powers for the first time, proposing a number of changes to income tax.
+They’ve now made full use of these powers for the first time with a number of changes to income tax.

 Scotland’s finance secretary, Derek Mackay, said the change will mean those earning under £33,000 in Scotland will pay less tax.

 Higher earners in Scotland will pay more tax than the rest of the UK, with the higher tax rate rising from 40% to 41%, and the top rate from 45% to 46%.

 |Higher rate||£43,430 - £150,000||41%|

 The rest of the UK only has the personal allowance and three bands (basic rate, higher rate and additional rate).